Applications are invited for a fully-funded three-year PhD to commence in October 2022.

 Specific candidate requirements

-You should have good knowledge of mechatronics, nonlinear vibration analysis, energy harvesting and low-power sensing electronics.
+Knowledge of mechatronics, nonlinear vibration analysis, energy harvesting, low-power sensing electronics and data acquisition.

 How to Apply

-We’d encourage you to contact Dr Mojtaba Ghodsi (Mojtaba.email@example.com) to discuss your interest before you apply, quoting the project code.
+We encourage you to contact Dr Mojtaba Ghodsi ([Email Address Removed]) to discuss your interest before you apply, quoting the project code below.

 When you are ready to apply, you can use our online application form.
 Make sure you submit a personal statement, proof of your degrees and grades, details of two referees, proof of your English language proficiency and an up-to-date CV.
 Our ‘How to Apply’ page offers further guidance on the PhD application process.

-If you want to be considered for this funded PhD opportunity you must quote project code SENE5950521 when applying.
+If you want to be considered for this funded PhD opportunity you must quote project code SENE6930522 when applying.